alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda/index.md

 | review_date       | 0   |
 | review            | 0   |

-The "roast" column is the only one containing NaNs.
+The `roast` column is the only one containing NaNs.
 Since there are only 12 missing values, we could just remove these rows.
 However, since most coffees have the same roasting style (as will see later), let us fill with the modal value.

 ```python
 df["roast"] = df["roast"].fillna(df["roast"].mode().iloc[0])